 Her intricately composed collages were made from everyday materials such as foil, wrappers, and scraps of patterned paper.
 Her collages have a more geometric, abstract quality than her paintings, but they exude the same pulsating spirit.

 There have been solo exhibitions of her work in foundations and museums in Miami, Rio de Janeiro, Buenos Aires, Basel, Lisbon, Paris, and Sao Paolo.
-Her work is in the public collections of the Guggenheim, Metropolitan Museum, MoMA, Carnegie Museum, Museo Nacional Centro de Arte Reina Sophia, and MOCA Kanazawa, Japan to name a few.
+Her work is in the public collections of the Guggenheim, Metropolitan Museum of Art, Museum of Modern Art, Carnegie Museum, Museo Nacional Centro de Arte Reina Sophia, and MOCA Kanazawa, Japan to name a few.